 Co-leader of the research group

 Dr Pia Bäcklund, Associate professor (Adjunct Professor in spatial planning), is a human geographer whose research interest covers especially strategic spatial planning and politics.
 She sees planning not only as a question of how to better develop cities, but as an example of governmental practices.
 Political agencies and citizens’ roles in urban development projects, in the context of democracy theories, have been her specific interests.
 Pia has also been involved in developing domestic and international multidisciplinary research projects within these themes (eg. www.bemine.fi).
 Her latest research project JustDe (funded by Academy of Finland 2018-2022, led by Pia) targets the issue of how new agreement based spatial planning practices gives new form and direction to justification of societal decision making in the context of Nordic Welfare state.
 Key collaboration universities within this project are University of Stockholm and NMBU (Norway).
-Since spring 2018 she has been working at the University of Helsinki, after working at the University of Tampere in the research group SPARG, part of the RELATE, Finnish Academy of Centre of Excellence.
+Other ongoing projects are DECARBON-HOME and SEISMIC-RISK.

 Pia in TUHAT database (under construction!)